 |Source:Liberty Pen- British Socialist columnist Christopher Hitchens, actually making a great case for free speech.
 Not your typical Socialist.
 (To put it mildly)|

 "Popular speech does not need Constitutional protection.
 Liberty Pen."

 I don't agree with the late great writer Christopher Hitchens all the time.
-I'm a Liberal, he's more of a Progressive/Socialist.
-A bit left to me on economic policy, to put it mildly, but we do tend to agree on some of these key social issues, like civil liberties, War on Drugs, and yes, free speech.
+I'm a Liberal, he's more of a Democratic Socialist, a bit left to me on economic policy (to put it mildly) but we do tend to agree on some of these key social issues, like civil liberties, War on Drugs, and yes, free speech.

-That since we are a liberal democracy, we've decided long ago, that we are good enough and intelligent enough as a nation, that we can have good intelligent tolerant thinkers.
+Since we are a liberal democracy, we've decided long ago, that we are good enough and intelligent enough as a nation, that we can have good intelligent tolerant thinkers.
 But that we can also have haters and ignorant people as well, because we are a good and intelligent enough as a people to figure out what's hate and what's not and what should be taken seriously and what shouldn't be.
 That we don't need big government to make these decisions for us.
 What we should and be able to listen to and what we shouldn't listen to.

-The Islamic film, that was perceived very negatively a few weeks ago by Muslims and Progressives, but of course Neoconservatives view the film as free speech, because they like and agree with the film, but thats a different story, is a perfect example of what free speech is designed to protect.
-The right for people to be able to speak their mind, even as small as their minds and intelligence level may be.
+The Islamic film, that was perceived very negatively a few weeks ago by Muslims and so-called Progressives (Socialists, in actuality) but of course Christian-Nationalists view the film as free speech, because they like and agree with the film (but thats a different story) is a perfect example of what free speech is designed to protect: the right for people to be able to speak their mind, even as small as their minds and intelligence level may be.
 As long as they are not labeling people, threatening people, or inciting violence.